Michael Massey Player Props: Royals vs. Mariners

 Michael Massey At The Plate

-- Massey will look to extend his seven-game hitting streak.
-He's batting .286 with one homer during his last outings.
+- Massey is batting .286 during his last games and is riding an eight-game hitting streak.

-- Massey has reached base via a hit in 47 games this year (of 91 played), and had multiple hits in 16 of those games.
+- Massey has picked up a hit in 48 of 92 games this year, with multiple hits 17 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.